top of page

 More than 20 years later, while doing international business in five emerging economy countries (Brazil, Russia, India, China, and Turkey), I remembered that Pan Am Pelé poster and thought it would be fun to decorate my office with vintage travel posters representing each of my work countries.
 Since Pan Am flew almost everywhere (except Antarctica—and there’s even a poster for that!), I began hunting down Pan Am posters for each of those countries.
 The search was both challenging and exciting, sparking my deep interest in collecting vintage Pan Am posters.

-Building the Most Complete Vintage Pan Am Poster Archive
+Building the Most Complete Vintage Pan Am Poster Collection and Image Archive

 My collecting has taken two directions:

-Expanding My Collection – Over the years, I have added many more posters to my physical collection, allowing me to assemble an extensive digital image gallery of vintage Pan Am posters.
+1. Expanding My Collection – Over the years, I have added many posters to my physical collection, allowing me to assemble an extensive digital image gallery of vintage Pan Am posters.

-Creating a Comprehensive Catalog – Over the last 10+ years, I have scoured printed resources and the far reaches of the internet to supplement the images from my physical collection and develop a (near) complete inventory of all known Pan Am posters.
+2. Creating a Comprehensive Catalog – Over the last 15+ years, I have scoured printed resources and the far reaches of the internet to supplement the images from my physical collection and develop this (near) complete digital archive of all known Pan Am posters.

 Help Grow the Archive